top of page

 MKThink conducted over 30 faculty and staff engagements to assess and refresh student, instructional, and operational needs.
 University-wide surveys, course-and-classroom utilization analysis, and scheduling models validated user requirements and the efficacy of the resulting space options.

-In collaboration with university leadership, MKThink developed guiding principles that were used to assess the pros and cons of multiple program scenarios.
+In collaboration with university leadership, MKThink developed guiding principles to assess the pros and cons of multiple program scenarios.
 Each scenario explored the impact of different variables.
-Post pandemic, MKThink supplemented these with a series of new scenarios to understand the impact of increasingly remote and hybrid instruction modes, work practices, and distribution typologies.
+Post-pandemic, MKThink supplemented these with new scenarios to understand the impact of the increasing remote and hybrid instruction modes, work practices, and distribution typologies.

 RESULT

-MKThink’s scenario models helped the university determine the ‘minimum viable solution ’ it needed to implement to support its academic mission and brand while maximizing its real estate opportunities.
-By thinking outside the confines of its existing campus, the university was able to visualize success using as little as ~40% of its existing campus footprint, unlocking savings (and potential new revenue) that can be realized via alternative development scenarios, including staying in place.
+MKThink’s scenario models helped the university determine the ‘minimum viable solution’ needed to support its academic mission and brand while maximizing real estate opportunities.
+By thinking outside the confines of the existing campus, the university visualized success using as little as ~40% of the existing campus footprint.
+This unlocked savings (and potential new revenue) that can be realized via alternative development scenarios, including staying in place.

 CLIENT